-Bariatric FAQ: There are Some insurance companies, Which do have prohibitions in their policies for weight loss surgery.
-An exclusion means that they will not pay for the surgery.
-Even if it is proved medically necessary.
+There are some insurance companies that have prohibitions in their policies for weight loss surgery.
+An exclusion means that they will not pay for the surgery even if it is proved medically necessary.
 However, more and more insurance carriers now provide some coverage for bariatric surgery.
 And will at least pay a portion.
 We can help you determine what your benefits are, so that right from the start you know what your surgery will cost.

 Will weight loss surgery be successful for me?

-You can only decide if bariatric surgery is right for you and ask your doctor if they recommend it.
+Check if bariatric surgery is right for you and ask your doctor if they recommend it.
 Besides surgery, your diet, exercise, and lifestyle changes are essential to long-term success.
 Weight loss surgery will only succeed when you make a life-long commitment to these changes.
-However, If you are motivated to make these changes, surgery can play a great role.
+If you are motivated to make these changes, surgery will be a long term success.